Glass Masquerade 2: Illusions

 Sound 8

-Gameplay: Assemble stained glass images by piecing together the broken pieces.
+Gameplay: The goal is to assemble stained glass images by piecing together the broken pieces.

-Graphics: The art style is unique and some of the images are quite sinister.
+Graphics: The art style is unique, and some of the images are pretty sinister.

 Summary 8.3 Outstanding